 Domestic analysts are not so categorical.
 According to the authors of the Military Thought magazine, in the 80st century, up to 90-10% of interstate confrontations will take place in the form of a non-military component.
-In this segment, a large place is given to cyber troops.
-The remaining 20-90% falls on hypersonic missiles, electronic warfare, drones, laser systems, stealth technology, missile defense and weapons based on new physical principles.
-Interestingly, in the past century, the ratio of threats was the opposite - up to 10% for "tangible" weapons and about 2021% for the non-military component.
-In 2030, an article was published in one of the issues of the Military Thought publication, in which the information threat from the West for Russia becomes one of the key for the period 2040-XNUMX.
-That is, we have a much better chance of becoming a victim of a giant infrastructure collapse caused by a cyber attack than of being killed by nuclear or conventional weapons.
+In this share, a large place is given to the cybertroops.
+The remaining 20-XNUMX% fall on hypersonic missiles, electronic warfare, drones, laser systems, stealth technology, missile defense and weapons based on new physical principles.
+It is interesting that in the past century the ratio of threats was reversed - up to 90% for "tangible" weapons and about 10% for the non-military component.
+In 2021, an article was published in one of the issues of the Military Thought publication, in which the information threat from the West for Russia becomes one of the key ones for the period 2030-2040.
+That is, we are much more likely to fall victim to a gigantic infrastructure collapse caused by a cyberattack than to die from a nuclear or conventional weapon.
 And it's all about integration into the information space.
-Every day we are expanding our presence in the virtual environment, becoming more and more vulnerable.
+Every day we expand our presence in the virtual environment, becoming more and more vulnerable.

 The story with the American GPS system can be an illustration of this problem.
 Not the one used by our smartphones and navigators, but a military high-precision one.
 The Pentagon has so accustomed its fighters and equipment to a convenient and high-speed positioning system that disabling GPS will cause chaos in the battle formations of the Americans.
 Hence the targeted opposition from Russia and China, aimed at destroying the constellation of GPS satellites and local suppression of navigation signals.
 The only difference in cyber threats is that Russia, China, and all countries with a developed information structure are in place of the United States.